European Heart Journal

-The European Heart Journal is a peer-reviewed medical journal of cardiology published by Oxford University Press on a weekly basis, on behalf of the European Society of Cardiology.
+The European Heart Journal is a peer-reviewed medical journal of cardiology published by Oxford University Press on a weekly basis, on behalf of the European Society of Cardiology (ESC).
 The first issue was published in February 1980.

 Overview

 The medical journal publishes both clinical and scientific papers on all aspects of cardiovascular medicine.
 It includes articles related to research findings, technical evaluations, and reviews.
 In addition, the journal features reviews, clinical perspectives, podcasts, and editorial articles about recent developments in cardiology, and encourages correspondence from its readers.
 Another important aspect of the journal are the ESC Clinical Practice Guidelines, which cover all areas of cardiology.

-In 2020, the journal had an impact factor of 29.983, ranking it as one of the highest journals in the field of cardiology.
+The current Impact Factor of the journal is 45.3, ranking it 2nd in the field of cardiology.

-Thomas F. Lüscher (Royal Brompton and Harefield Hospital Trust and Universität Zürich) was succeeded by Filippo Crea as the editor-in-chief.
+Thomas F. Lüscher (Royal Brompton and Harefield Hospital Trust and Universität Zürich) was succeeded by Filippo Crea as the editor-in-chief in September 2020.

 Specialty journals

-In addition to the European Heart Journal, Oxford University Press publishes several other specialty journals on behalf of the European Society of Cardiology, each of which is focused on a specific subdiscipline of cardiology.
-These are:
+In addition to the European Heart Journal, Oxford University Press publishes several other specialty journals on behalf of the European Society of Cardiology, each focused on a specific modality in cardiology.
+These journals are: